Recent Comments

 The iron law of business-as-usual: What is it and can we escape it?

 Here’s a presentation to the annual Communities in Control conference run by the amazing outfit Our Community established in the 1990s by Denis Moriarty who had previously been a Deputy Secretary in the Victorian bureaucracy.
-It is as it were, … Continue reading
+(If you prefer audio, it’s … Continue reading

 Posted in Economics and public policy, Information, Isegoria